thiagomachadox/thiagomachadox/README.md

 ### Hi, I'm Thiago!

-I'm a tech enthusiast focusing on solving companies problems by writing good and clean code.
+I'm a tech enthusiast focusing on solving companies problems by writing good and clean code and learning everyday.

 I'm into software engineering, process automation and data.

 <!--